 "Tonkin Line" After heroically defeating the Viet Minh with nothing but his leadership, massive American aid and the end of the rainy season, de Lattre de Tassigny is replacing the colonial-era fortresses along the Chinese border with a "Tonkin Line" of modern concrete bunkers, north of Haiphong.

-has only half the number of men in arms as the combined force of 5 million fielded by the US, Britain and France.
+You can tell that the Russians are terrible because they say that the West is the warmongers, and that Russia has only half the number of men in arms as the combined force of 5 million fielded by the US, Britain and France.
 Whereas, Time says, it is actually 2.5 million for the West versus 5 million for the Russians (and another million for the Warsaw Pact, plus 10 million Chinese.)
 You can also tell that the World Peace Council is terrible because it pretends to be for peace when it is in fact, pink.
 It was especially funny when Dean Hewlett Johnson said that Eisenhower came to Europe to raise "a German army under onetime Nazi generals" to "employ those forces against the same Soviet Union that saved our culture at Stalingrad."
 I'm not sure what's funny about that, because it's all true.
 I guess you could ask for nuance; the generals were lukewarm Nazis at best, and just because the Russians were good guys then doesn't make them bad guys now, is how I would put it.
 But the way Time puts it, it is like it knows just how weak the argument is, and doesn't even try to make it, because bluster and bullying will work just as well.
 Anyway, that's my opinion!

 News from Britain include the Tories winning a vote, but not on a matter of confidence, which is the ones where you have to call an election if you lose, which means that Labour didn't clear out the wards to bring in the vote, so it is completely meaningless except that private truck drivers will be able to compete with Government over 60 mile hauls instead of 25.
 The daughter-in-law of the Ambassador to Egypt came back to Britain with 56lbs of coal because her French friends were concerned she would get cold with the shortage and all, and Labour is still fighting snobbishness, which allows Time to go to town on a comment from Herbert Morrison on the theme of how unions shouldn't cold-shoulder working class men promoted to management.
 Also, Dr. Fuchs has been denaturalised and will be deported to Germany when he gets out of jail, Italian police are raiding Communist arm dumps that it sounds like Communists are finking out; Czech and Hungarian communists are trying their best to be loyal to Moscow; Spain is still not Fascist at all.